Mary Foote Henderson: Life in Washington, D.C.

-In 1889, after accumulating a fortune, the Hendersons moved back to Washington D.C., where they built a castle-like mansion on Sixteenth Street called "Boundary Castle" or "Henderson's Castle."
+In 1889, after accumulating a fortune, the Hendersons moved back to Washington D.C., where they built a castle-like mansion on Sixteenth Street called "Boundary Castle" or "Henderson Castle."
 The Hendersons bought up dozens of lots outside the northern boundary of the city in the area known as Meridian Hill.
 Mary Henderson's interest in the immediate neighborhood, which coincided with the City Beautiful Movement of the early 20th century, ultimately led to the construction of the Meridian Hill Malcolm X Park and eviction of the community of working-class African Americans who resided in the area.

 Henderson bought blocks of real estate and had elaborate residences constructed that she sold as embassies.
-The architect, George Oakley Totten, Jr., designed nearly a dozen buildings on 15th and 16th Streets in the Meridian Hill area to enhance the area for diplomatic uses.
+The architect, George Oakley Totten Jr., designed nearly a dozen buildings on 15th and 16th Streets in the Meridian Hill area to enhance the area for diplomatic uses.
 She frequently lobbied Congress for various projects to improve and beautify the Meridian Hill area.
 She supported two successive plans, by architect Paul J. Pelz in 1898 by Franklin W. Smith in 1900, to construct a colossal presidential mansion on Meridian Hill to replace the White House.
 In addition to these plans, she also had a home constructed on 16th Street and offered it to the government as use as the Vice President's mansion.
 She also lobbied for the Lincoln Memorial to be built on the site of Meridian Hill Park.